MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 Workplace Analytics provides the following ways to analyze and explore your data.

-[**Home**](../use/home-page.md) provides analysis scope information and research-based behavioral insights into how your organization gets work done, including employee experience, organizational agility, and customer focus insights.
+[**Home**](../use/home-page.md) provides analysis scope information and research-based behavioral insights into how your organization gets work done, such as enhance organizational agility, boost employee engagement, improve agility, and foster innovation.
 As a new user, you will only see the [new Admin setup experience](../setup/Set-up-Workplace-Analytics.md) until you get Workplace Analytics set up for the first time.

 **Analyze** includes the following data-analysis tools: